-Live capture and post event upload of video evidence is permitted for the user to see and share classroom practices.
-Users can capture evidence within close proximity of the actual event (e.g., camera focused on the student group conducting an experiment as it happens in the class).
-Furthermore, VAT allows for continuous replay and permanent storage for future access.
-VAT for Interpretation and Explanations: Teaching frameworks (teaching and learning standards) and instruments (validated for measuring progress) can be uploaded into the system for subsequent codification of events.
-The process allows users to assess self and others' practices, gauge progress, and determine specific needs for support.
-The system will follow the currently adopted administrator evaluation instrument (Bibb Leadership Evaluation Instrument) for evaluating the principal and assistant principals during the first year of implementation.
-This instrument, which is aligned to CLASS KEYS and Interstate School Leaders Licensure Consortium (ISLLC) Standards, will be revised during the summer to ensure individualization of expectations based on strengths and needs.
-During Year 2 of the grant process, the system will begin its transition to the August 2010- 2013 Leader Keys.
-Clearly, successful implementation and sustainability rests with the school system's ability to tap the existing capacity of Macon State College's Georgia Educator Support Alliance, Georgia Partnership for Excellence in Education (GPEE), Georgia Leadership Institute for School Improvement (GLISI), Regional Educational Service Agencies (RESA), Education Technology Training Centers (ETTC), and the rich environment of Schools of Education who train future teachers and who already act as a network of dissemination, professional learning, and sustained contact with local educators.
+Clearly, successful implementation and sustainability rests with the school system's ability to tap the existing capacity of Macon State College's Georgia Educator Support Alliance, Georgia Partnership for Excellence in Education (GPEE), Georgia Leadership Institute for

+School Improvement (GLISI), Regional Educational Service Agencies (RESA), Education Technology Training Centers (ETTC), and the rich environment of Schools of Education who train future teachers and who already act as a network of dissemination, professional learning, and sustained contact with local educators.
 Second, an integral part of the transformation process is for Bibb County to rebuild its capacity to self sustain continuous improvement.
 The system will build capacity through the use of academic coaches and a system-wide school improvement specialist.
 The coaches and specialist will work with the staff to support instruction, assessment, lesson planning and redelivery of professional development.
 The coaches will facilitate professional learning communities, model classroom instruction, and conduct walk-throughs to monitor the fidelity of professional learning implementation.
-As the administration and teachers at Hutchings institutionalize these new practices, their capacity will be strengthened and the changes sustained.
+As the administration and teachers at Northeast institutionalize these new practices, their capacity will be strengthened and the changes can be sustained.

 A3.
 Identify and reward school leaders, teachers, and other staff who, in implementing this model, have increased student achievement and high school graduation rates and identify and remove those who, after ample opportunities have been provided for them to improve their professional practice, have not done so.

-Actions:

-Timeline:

 In any system that rewards school faculty and staff for increasing student achievement and the graduation rate, the first concern is how to formulate a reward system that is both fair and equitable.
-To ensure fairness and equitability, the school staff will be trained in CLASS Keys during the 2010- 2011-2012 2012-2013 11 school year.
+To ensure fairness and equitability, the school staff will be trained in CLASS Keys during the 2010-11 school year.
 This will ensure that the incentive and reward system measures student achievement consistently with all certified staff members in the implementation of GPS through standards-based instruction.
 In order to document achievement gains, measurable goals will be set for all teachers in all disciplines.
 A system that measures growth in the core academic areas through all subjects has been established and will be implemented beginning in the 2011-2012 school year (refer to Attachment A3-a below).
 SMART goals that delineate the standards of growth for each department and teacher will become part of the school's comprehensive school improvement plan.
 The reward system will be a tiered reward system.
 See below.
 Note: Level 2 includes Level 1 criteria and Level 3 includes Levels 1 and 2 criteria.